dagster-io/dagster/docs/dagster-university/pages/dagster-essentials/lesson-4/loading-data-into-a-database.md

 Notice the arrow from the `taxi_trips` file asset to the `taxi_trips` asset: this indicates the dependency that `taxi_trips` has on `taxi_trips_file`.

+{% callout %}
-> **When should definitions be reloaded**?
+> 💡 **When should definitions be reloaded**?
 If you installed dependencies with `pip install -e ".[dev]"`, you’ll only need to reload definitions when adding new assets or other Dagster objects, such as schedules, to your project.
 Because of the `-e` editable flag, Dagster can pick up the changes in your asset function’s code without needing to reload the code location again.
+{% /callout %}

 ---